ASI-Olivet/NOLE/README.md

-# NOLE
-NOLE - Nautical Open Learning Explorer.
+# NOLE — Nautical Open Learning Explorer
 A hands-on discovery map for kids who love boats, wildlife, and Tampa Bay.
 Find boats, islands, and wildlife with real data and marine charts.
 Learn the bay your way - look deeply, explore freely, one discovery at a time.

-# NOLE — Nautical Open Learning Explorer

-**NOLE** is an interactive learning map designed for kids who love boats, water, wildlife, and understanding how things work.
-It helps young explorers learn about Tampa Bay using **real marine data**, **authentic navigation charts**, and **hands-on discovery**—at their own natural learning rhythm.

 Dedication